ZackFairMoaz/Machine-Learning/Supervised Learning/Linear Regression/README.md

 Access the application by running the image in a container and opening a web browser to navigate to http://127.0.0.1:5000.

+(Optionally, you can un-comment the model.train() line in app.py to train the model whenever the app starts)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Your insights and improvements are highly appreciated.